Mature Myrica cerifera (Southern Wax Myrtle) in a 7-gallon.

 Foliage Color: Green

-Features: Attracts Birds, Fall Color, Winter Interest, Fragrant, and Erosion Control
+Features: Attracts Birds, Fall Color, Winter Interest, Fragrant, Erosion Control, Attracts Pollinators, Attracts Butterflies, Host Plant for Butterflies or Moths, and Berries

 Tolerances: Clay Soil Tolerant, Deer Tolerant, Rabbit Tolerant, Drought Tolerant, Wet Soil Tolerant, Flood Tolerant, and Salt Tolerant

-Garden Type: Rain Garden, Woodland Garden, and Rock Garden
+Garden Type: Rain Garden, Woodland Garden, Rock Garden, Foundation Planting, and Border/Screen

 Recently viewed